anime-dl/anime-downloader/docs/usage/config.rst

 Config
 ------

-You can configure the tool to suit your needs by using ``anime config``.
+You can configure the tool to suit your needs by using ``anime config`` or by editing the config.json.

 This command lets you change the configuration for anime dl from within your terminal.
 example: